signaloninternet/signaloninternet/README.md

 The problem was simple on the surface: a valet operation needed to go fully digital.
 But once you start modeling it properly, it gets complicated fast.
 You have multiple staff on the same shift modifying the same ticket queue simultaneously.
 You have guests who need to request their car from their phone without creating an account.
 You have a restaurant owner who needs to see revenue numbers in real time.
 And you have payments that need to flow through WhatsApp, SMS, or email depending on what the guest prefers.

 I built three separate surfaces.
-The mobile app (React Native + Expo) is what staff use on shift — they sign in, open a shift, check vehicles in, assign them to zones and key slots, manage the queue, collect payment, and close out.
-The admin console (Next.js) is what the restaurant owner uses — full location management, staff assignment and approval, rate configuration, shift management, and a finance dashboard.
+The mobile app (React Native + Expo) is what staff use on shift.
+They sign in, open a shift, check vehicles in, assign them to zones and key slots, manage the queue, collect payment, and close out.
+The admin console (Next.js) is what the restaurant owner uses: full location management, staff assignment and approval, rate configuration, shift management, and a finance dashboard.
 The customer portal is a simple tokenized page (`/t/{token}`) where guests can request their car and pay digitally, no login required.

 The ticket moves through four states: active → requested → ready → completed.
 What I'm proud of is that this isn't enforced in the app code.
 PostgreSQL triggers handle the state transitions and auto-generate invoice rows the moment a ticket is created.
-RLS policies mean staff can only ever see and operate on tickets at their assigned location — it's not a filter I apply in the query, it's enforced by the database before the query even runs.
+RLS policies mean staff can only ever see and operate on tickets at their assigned location.
+It's not a filter I apply in the query.
+It's enforced by the database before the query even runs.

 The payment flow goes through a single Supabase Edge Function that creates the payment intent, generates a short link (`/p/{code}`), fires it off via Twilio or SendGrid, logs the delivery to an audit table, and if the payment provider returns a client secret instead of a redirect, the hosted `/pay/{code}` page handles the card confirmation.
 Every single step is logged.